Is all the Bible inspired?

+The Lord tells us that all the Bible is inspired, “All scripture is given by inspiration of God” (2 Timothy 3:16a).
 The Bible was written by men who were inspired and guided by the Holy Ghost.
 God did utilize their abilities and personalities, but directly communicated His message through them for our good.
 To say the Bible is inspired by God means that its messages are an extension of God Himself, revealing His character and will.

-Jesus made it clear that God’s inspiration extends to every dot and letter of every written word He has revealed.
+The Savior made it clear that God’s inspiration extends to every dot and letter of every written word He has revealed.
 “The scripture cannot be broken” (John 10:35).
 Therefore, time spent in God’s Word is time spent listening to God.
 Jesus often quoted Scripture as authority for the truth He was teaching.
 And He specifically quoted Scripture when meeting the temptations of Satan “It is written…” (Matthew 4:4).
 And He declared, “Thy word is truth” (John 17:17).

 In His service,